 About + Projects

-Thanks for stopping by.
-I’m an emerging photographer based in Boston, Massachusetts, USA.
-I was raised in and around Detroit, Michigan.
-My current photographic work is focused on the contemporary American landscape at the intersection of ruralism, nostalgia, economic opportunity, and small-town identity.
-These photographic objectives were developed through my extensive travel throughout the United States and grounded in my own identity.
-Growing up in Michigan, my background often required the active participation in small and rural communities traditionally found in the American Midwest, while bordered and balanced within the contexts of urban and semi-urban environments of Detroit and Flint, Michigan.
+The desire to explore and document these landscapes was first shaped by Nick’s upbringing in Michigan, through active participation in small and rural communities traditionally found in the American Midwest, while bordered and balanced within the contexts of urban and semi-urban environments of Detroit and Flint, Michigan.
 During this era of the 1980s to early 2000s, these two cities confronted the social and political anxieties of deindustrialization and the related effects of severe economic displacement.
-Attentive to the intrinsic value of these communities at this time, these experiences therefore inform my photographic vision today in that I aim to access the places and spaces many viewers either want to forget, have forgotten, or may have never noticed in the first place.
+Attentive to the intrinsic value of these communities at the time, these experiences inform Dantzer’s photographic vision today in that he aims to access and elevate the places, spaces, and people, to challenge viewers to reconsider their perceptions of social and cultural significance, memory, and conventional beauty.

 More on R.E.
 Elliott Slides